serg510/treehouse-unit3/README.md

 # treehouse-unit3
-All the work from unit 3 will be stored in this repo
+All the work from unit 3 will be stored in this repo.